pruthvi-kaveti/budget-tracker/git-workflow-README.md

 - PowerShell 5.0 or higher
 - Git installed at `C:\Program Files\Git\bin\git.exe`
 - Node.js and npm for running tests

+## Important Notes

+- Keep the PowerShell terminal visible while the script is running
+- The script will pause for your input at the change review step
+- Make sure to press any key in the correct terminal when prompted